westmere7/Adflow_local/README.md

 - **[data/changelog.txt](data/changelog.txt)** — plain-text release history.
 - **[ELECTRON.md](ELECTRON.md)** — the desktop build: why Electron, how the internal server and fixed port work, packaging and code signing.
 - **[MAC-README.txt](MAC-README.txt)** — macOS first-run notes for end users.
+- **[DEPLOYMENT.md](DEPLOYMENT.md)** — operator guide for the container: build, run, health checks, updating and troubleshooting.
 - **[SECURITY.md](SECURITY.md)** — security summary for IT review: data handling, network behaviour, the Electron runtime and known gaps.
 - **[DEPENDENCIES.md](DEPENDENCIES.md)** — every third-party library with version, upstream URL and SHA-256, plus what ships versus what only builds.
+- **`Adflow-ITS-Review.pptx`** — the architecture and security review deck prepared for ITS, with speaker notes.

 ---